mspnp/aks-baseline/certificate-generation/README.md

 openssl pkcs12 -export -out $DOMAIN_NAME.pfx -inkey privkey.pem -in cert.pem -certfile chain.pem
 ```

-- You have your CA valid pfx certificate for your domain on the directory
+- :thumbsup: You have your CA valid pfx certificate for your domain on the directory
+  You will able to find $DOMAIN_NAME.pfx file on the current folder

-### Delete Azure resources
+### :broom: Delete Azure resources

 ```bash
 az group delete -n $RGNAME --yes